ribosomeprofiling/rf_sample_data/README.md

 All files and references herein are coming from the human genome.

+The files in this repo are random subsets of the originally published data.
+For each sample, there is 1 million raw reads which is a fraction of the original data.

 ## Required and Optional Files

 Not all files are required by RiboFlow.